School District of Osceola County, Florida

 The School District of Osceola County, Florida is a school district serving all of Osceola County, Florida.
-As of the 2011-12 school year, the district had 71 schools.
-The district has its headquarters in an unincorporated area.
+The district has 84 schools.

 History

-The school opened in January, 1975.
+Denn John opened in January, 1975.
 There was only one other middle school in Kissimmee at the time.
 It was called Beaumont Middle School and students began the year at that one in August 1974.
 Student volunteers helped ready the school for opening the first day back from Christmas break.

 In 2021 the district, during the COVID-19 pandemic in Florida, began requiring PreK-8 students to wear masks unless their parents opt them out.